Supreme Court keeps immigration limits in place indefinitely

 The federal government asked the Supreme Court to reject the states’ effort while also acknowledging that ending the restrictions abruptly would likely lead to “disruption and a temporary increase in unlawful border crossings.”

-The precise issue before the court is a complicated, largely procedural question of whether the states should be allowed to intervene in the lawsuit, which had pitted advocates for the migrants against the federal government.
+The precise issue before the court is a complicated, largely procedural question of whether the states should be allowed to intervene in the lawsuit.
 A similar group of states won a lower court order in a different court district preventing the end of the restrictions after the Centers for Disease Control and Prevention announced in April that it was ending use of the policy.

 Until the judge’s November order in the advocates’ lawsuit, the states had not sought to take part in that case.
 But they say that the administration has essentially abandoned its defense of the Title 42 policy and they should be able to step in.
 The administration has appealed the ruling, though it has not tried to keep Title 42 in place while the legal case plays out.